BP reaches $18.7 billion settlement over deadly 2010 spill

 Previous settlements also included an uncapped fund originally set at $7.8 billion to compensate individuals claiming economic harm from the spill.

-BP also settled with Transocean Ltd, which owned the Deepwater Horizon drilling rig, and Halliburton Co, which worked on the Macondo well.
+BP also settled with Transocean Ltd RIGN.VX, which owned the Deepwater Horizon drilling rig, and Halliburton Co (HAL.N), which worked on the Macondo well.

 "Now Gulf Coast restoration can begin in earnest.
 It's time to heal the wounds that BP tore in Gulf Coast ecosystems and communities," said David Yarnold, CEO of the National Audubon Society.